 I have a Bachelor’s Degree in the Arts.

-In my first year of studying this, I spoke briefly with this one guy at a social that I was forced to attend.
-The first question we were forced to ask each other was, quite unoriginally, what do you study?
+In my first year of studying this, I spoke briefly with a guy at a social and the first question we automatically asked each other was, quite unoriginally, what do you study?

 His answer was Engineering.